-Places like this exist…and International Living has ranked the best of them in the Benefits and Discounts category of its just-released 2020 Annual Global Retirement Index, where the top three countries by this measure are Panama, Ecuador, and Costa Rica.
+Places like this exist…and International Living has ranked the best of them in the Benefits and Discounts category of its just-released 2021 Annual Global Retirement Index.

 These special places actively attract expat retirees by offering benefits and discounts like tax breaks, lower-prices for services, and easy residency requirements.

 Below you can read more about why these countries have earned the top spot in our Index this year for their treatment of retirees…

 Living as an expat in Indonesia allows for an idyllic life.
 With an archipelago of some 17,000 islands, there are many places to settle down, but the island of Bali stands out with its sandy beaches, tropical jungles, and warm weather all-year-round, making it an ideal place to live an expat life.

 Bali is centrally located and a great base to explore the rest of Southeast Asia.
 There is an international airport in Denpasar, which makes weekend getaways to Singapore or Malaysia really convenient.
 The lifestyle in Bali is laidback and you’ll have the option to meet others and network, or enjoy solitude when you need it.

 The expat community is strong and we have made many new friends,” says IL contributor Josephine Brierley.
 “We can choose to be social and enjoy lunch on the beach, or have a lazy afternoon at home by the pool, instead.